zio/zio/docs/overview/creating_effects.md

 The resulting effect will be executed on a separate thread pool designed specifically for blocking effects.

-Blocking side-effects can be interrupted by invoking `Thread.interrupt` using the `effectBlockingInterrupt` method.
+Blocking side-effects can be interrupted by invoking `Thread.interrupt` using the `attemptBlockingInterrupt` method.

 Some blocking side-effects can only be interrupted by invoking a cancellation effect.
-You can convert these side-effects using the `effectBlockingCancelable` method:
+You can convert these side-effects using the `attemptBlockingCancelable` method:

 ```scala mdoc:silent
 import java.net.ServerSocket